rahulseth-AIhub/TranscriptAI/README.md

 - Generate: Hit the "Analyze with TranscriptAI" button and watch the report appear.

 💡 Pro-Tip:
-If you run into an error (like a rate limit or "model not found"), just use the dropdown menu to switch the AI model (e.g., try Gemini 3.5 Flash or Gemini 2.5 Flash) and try again.
+If you run into an error (like a rate limit or "model not found"), just use the dropdown menu to switch to a different AI model and try again.